codemagic-ci-cd/codemagic-docs/content/yaml-testing/dart-code-metrics.md

     test_report: metrics-results/dart_code_metrics.json
 {{< /highlight >}}

-For Flutter projects it is recommended to replace the dart commands with flutter commands.

 If you wish to configure Dart Code Metrics, add an `analysis_options.yaml` file to your project as per the [official documentation](https://dartcodemetrics.dev/docs/getting-started/configuration).